ExaDigiT/Documentation/ExaDigiTUE5.rst

 ExaDigiTUE5 Documentation
 ================================

-ExaDigiTUE5 is provides the AR/VR interface to ORNL's exascale digital twin.
+ExaDigiTUE5 provides the AR/VR interface to ORNL's exascale digital twin.
 The main functionality is implemented using Unreal Engine 5.1 for Desktop or Microsoft Hololens2 based visualization and interation with the system.
 The digital twin provides data ingestion from telemetry, as well as triggering